 Below you will find tons of broad appeal, general-purpose hiking gifts that any hiker would be thrilled to receive as a gift.
-We specifically selected items that didn’t require very specific sizing (like shoes) and avoided big-ticket items that might require deeper consideration (like a tent).
+We selected items that didn’t require very specific sizing (like shoes) and avoided many big-ticket items that might require deeper consideration (like a tent).

-So if you have a person on your shopping list that loves to hike then we’re sure you will find something perfect for them below.
+So if you have a person on your list that loves to hike then we’re sure you will find something perfect for them below.

 Don’t wait until crunch time—find something they will love and start checking off your shopping to-do list today!

 REI is our favorite place to buy gifts for outdoorsy people on our lists.
 In the event we get a color or a size wrong, REI makes it SO easy for the recipient to return or exchange it for the correct item.
 With the free shipping for REI members benefit, we also love that we get to skip the in-store holiday melee and shop from the comfort of our couch.

 Products can be nice, but meaningful experiences will last a lifetime.
 Give the gift of an entire year of adventure with the America the Beautiful (National Parks) Pass that they will remember for years to come.
 Just one pass gets you into every National Park and Monument, as well as National Forests, Grasslands, and plenty of other recreation sites across the country.

 The REI Co-op Sahara Shade Hoodie is a long-sleeved, hooded sun shirt that feels as comfy as a t-shirt but gives you UPF 50+ sun protection.
 The moisture-wicking and breathable fabric make this shirt a perfect option for warm-weather hiking.